Top Twenty Reasons to support the Constitutional Amendment

 Largely because of General Assembly actions to accommodate single-interest property tax spenders, the promised homeowner property tax relief in 2003 had just about completely disappeared in 2007.
 The current property tax relief can also quickly disappear because every one of the provisions in the 2008 property tax relief bill is subject to erosion by the General Assembly and the operations of the Distressed Unit Appeals Board.
 The 1% homeowner property tax cap in the 2008 property tax relief bill is such an important protection against disappearing homeowner property tax relief that it is included as part of the constitutional amendment.

-2. Legislative-only property tax caps will not disappear.
+2. The current legislative-only property tax caps will not disappear.

 Indiana General Assembly efforts to establish property tax caps have a short history.